-NFL’s Taylor Hearn Apologizes For Street Fight, ‘No Excuse For My Behavior’
+NFL Player Taylor Hearn Apologizes For Street Fight: ‘No Excuse For My Behavior’

 On the evening of March 14, Taylor Heard, the Carolina Panthers guard, was caught on video while he was in the midst of a street fight.
-The fight occurred outside an August, Georgia nightclub.
-The video footage shows a man on a sidewalk that TMZ identified as Hearn.
+The fight occurred outside an Augusta, Georgia, nightclub.
+The video footage shows a man on a sidewalk which TMZ identified as Hearn.
 Hearn appears to be in an escalating argument with two other males, also seen in the video.
 Eventually, the men start pushing each other, and then the video shows the men and Hearn taking swings at each other.
 Hearn gets punched to the ground, but then quickly gets up, apparently uninjured.

 After the incident escalated, police were called to the scene, but nobody was arrested.
 However, both Hearn’s team and the NFL were notified about the fight.
 Although Hearn was not arrested after the fight ended, he may still face consequences from the NFL because of his participation in the brawl.
 Hearn can still be found in violation of the NFL’s Personal Conduct Policy, which could result in punishment from the league.